amar-laksh/amar-laksh.github.io/_posts/2018-07-29-the-distributed-papers-how-did-your-messenger-know-when-your-friend-was-online.md

 * Firstly, what is meant by ordering of events in a system where you cannot depend on physically defined concepts of time, Let's take the millennial example:
 	* Lets say Goo and Tar have the newest, coolest P2P Messenger called lire.
 Now Let's say 	Goo wants to chat with Tar. and here is, a proof of your privilege, a screenshot of their chat:![Chat that you can't see](/images/screenshot_chat.png  "Average chat")

-		Now let's say that we know that Goo and Tar are both in different cities and in-fact in different continents, what does the concept of time mean through which the messages(events) on their smartphones can be ordered correctly in the chats(systems)?
+		Now let's say that we know that Goo and Tar are both in different cities or in different continents.
+Now, what does the concept of time mean in this scenario, through which the messages(events) on their smartphones can be ordered correctly in the chats(systems)?

 * Secondly, and perhaps most importantly, how do you design such a system where you can totally establish the order of the events occurring in its different parts without any means of a single source of absolute time.

-To be put in terms of set theory:
+To put in terms of set theory:

 >This papers discusses the **partial ordering defined** by the "happened before" relation, and gives a **distributed algorithm** for extending it to a **consistent total ordering** of all the events.

 ## The real axioms

-The first task in solving any problem logically involves picking up some axioms to recognize our options and approach.
+The first task in solving any problem logically involves picking up some axioms to recognize our options.

-Here, Leslie's basic axiom consists of deriving a standard notation for the "happens before" relation between the events, *a* and *b*.
+Here, Leslie's basic axiom consists of deriving a standard notation for the "happened before" relation between the events, *a* and *b*.

 The first challenge that comes in defining such a relation is just simply saying:
-> *a* happens **before** *b* simply means that *a* happened at an **earlier time** than *b*
+> *a* happened **before** *b* simply means that *a* happened at an **earlier time** than *b*

 which signals that for the above statement to hold any substance, we need to be able to strictly define the term *time*.